K-DEL1999/EmbeddedProgramming/I2C_Bit_Bang/README.md

 ## How To Configure I2C

-There is not much configuration needed for the I2C protocol due to its simplicity.
+Aside from setting the pins there is not much configuration needed for the I2C protocol due to its simplicity.
 The data frame size is strcitly 8 bits (1 byte) but you could change the address.
 However you must have 2 copies of the address - one with MSB of 0 and another with MSB of 1.
 One tells the slave its receiving while the other tells the slave it is transmitting.

 You can update the address for the master in the I2C_Master_Source.c
 ```c